craig-sudo/harperssafewayhome2/README.md

-# Harper's Safeway Home Evidence Processor
+f# Harper's Safeway Home Evidence Processor

 A professional Python-based OCR evidence processing system designed for legal documentation.
 This system processes screenshots and images to extract and structure text data into organized CSV files suitable for legal proceedings.